 Naturopath and Holistic Health Expert

-These are things I regularly recommend and prescribe in my clinic to heal a common cold naturally or to bolster up immunity and sail through winter.
+These are things I regularly recommend and prescribe in my clinic to heal a common cold naturally or to bolster up immunity ahead of a nasty flu season.

-… and food devoid of nutrition by eliminating processed foods and ingredients, sugar and additives
+Start with removing food devoid of nutrition by eliminating processed foods and ingredients, sugar and additives.
+Instead of that choose…

 2. Build nutrition: